 I’ll always feel connected to Poppy through Elizabeth.
 Hopefully we’ll get to work on something together soon.
 That would be special.

-Kurt Manwaring: Brian Bird said recently that “When Calls the Heart” almost didn’t happen because of financial challenges.
-After four years of hard work, the movie was finally finished and the delay led to the creation of the TV series as Hallmark was considering episodic programming at that point.
+Brian Bird said that “When Calls the Heart” almost didn’t happen because of financial challenges.
 In what ways does Brian’s persistence mirror challenges faced by characters within the show—and how is Brian perceived by cast members?

-Erin Krakow: That’s such an interesting comparison, and one I’ve never heard made before.
+That’s such an interesting comparison, and one I’ve never heard made before.
 You’re right.
-Brian, Michael Landon Jr., and Brad Krevoy really brought WCTH back to life after financial challenges stalled production on the movie.
+Brian Bird, Michael Landon Jr., and Brad Krevoy really brought WCTH back to life after financial challenges stalled production on the movie.